cesipy/bsc-code/README.md

 ## TODO
+**today**:
+- [ ] differences in alignment metrics for different num_samples
+- [ ] differences in alignment metrics for differen K_KNN
+- [ ] aligned sim & cosine sim implementation + correlations

 **immediate:**
+- [ ] still optuna 3 needed! good archicture for mm_imdb alone!
+- [ ] correlation analysis of metrics on all new architectures
 - [ ] is finetuned good performance indicator for pretraining good performance?
 - [ ] convert all torchvision to albuminations + seeding